BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 }
 ```

-> Like the previous example, properties in a shape can be made optional, and the optional clause is equivalently liberal with where it's declared.
+> Like the previous example, properties in a shape can be made optional, and the optional modifier is equivalently liberal with where it can be declared.

 > In the second example, we're using the partial property on the shape in order to make all of it's properties optional, much like how you'd expect the Partial utility method to work.
 In this example, the .partial property is only available on shape schematics, so it can't prefixed, only suffixed.

-> We *can* use the optional modifier on shapes as well, but as one would expect, that makes the entire value optional, rather than each individual property.
+> We *can* use the optional modifier on the shape as well, but as one would expect, that makes the entire value optional, rather than each individual property.

-# Required / Writable
+# Required / Writable Terms

 Modifier negation properties:
 ```ts